-SAYASPORA is a not-for-profit media platform for women stemming from the African diaspora.
+SAYASPORA is a platform for young African women around the world.

-As an African women-led and bilingual organization founded in 2015 in Montréal, Canada, we strongly believe in the power of representation as tool for social change and inspiration.
+Founded in 2015 in Montreal, Canada and run by young women from the African diaspora, we strongly believe in the power of representation as a tool for social change and inspiration.

-Therefore, through our events and online content, we hope to foster a place where African youth living in the diaspora can lead, be inspired, affirm their voice and find community.
+With this in mind, through our events and online content, we hope to create a space where the youth of the African diaspora can assert their opinions, lead, be inspired and find community.

-Today Sayaspora is a network of more than 19,000 people online.
-It is a predominantly female and young audience (18-34 years old).
-It is a media platform followed on all continents, in several key cities, such as Montreal, Paris and Bamako.
+Today, Sayaspora is a network of over 19,000 people online.
+The audience is predominantly female and young (18-34).
+It’s a media platform that’s followed on every continent, in several key cities, including Montreal, Paris and Bamako.

 As an organisation created, thought and led by African women living in Canada and working to improve their communities, SAYASPORA’s mission is to promote women’s solidarity across borders.
 Women changemakers.

 To provide the best experiences, we use technologies such as cookies to store and/or access device information.
 Consenting to these technologies will allow us to process data such as browsing behavior or unique IDs on this site.
 Failure to consent or withdrawal of consent may adversely affect certain features and functions.